 Garlic mustard can be very difficult to control due to the large number of seeds it produces.
 Small patches can be controlled by pulling the adult plants before they begin to flower.
 Once plants begin flowering, be sure to bag and dispose of the plants as trash.
 Flowers from pulled plants CAN and WILL produce seed!
 When pulling garlic mustard, be sure to remove the entire taproot to prevent re-sprouting.
 Springtime is the best time to remove garlic mustard, while the soil is still soft from winter and spring rains.

 For larger patches of garlic mustard, our WeedWise team recommends using an herbicide application in spring, followed by hand pulling in early summer before seeds develop.
-You can read more about best management practices for garlic mustard here.
+For more information about control be sure to review the Best Management Practices for garlic mustard.

 Have you noticed invasive garlic mustard in your area?
-If so, please report your sightings to the District’s WeedWise program by giving us a call at 503-210-6000, or submit your information online to the Oregon Invasive Species hotline.
+If so, please report your sightings directly to the WeedWise program, by giving the District a call at 503-210-6000, or by submitting your sighting to the Oregon Invasive Species hotline.
 Your help in identifying and reporting locations of garlic mustard in our community will provide early detection information to the experts working to stop the next invasion before it starts!